 Earn interest as per fluctuating market-based interest rates.
 The rate of interest will be automatically renewed whenever there’s a change in the base rate.
 It offers tax deductions under Section 80C of the Income Tax Act, 1961.

 To learn more check out: Floating Rate FDs Or Fixed Rate FDs — Which should you choose?

 Receive additional tax benefits through this type of fixed deposit.
 Furthermore, there is a compulsory lock-in period of five years to promote savings and investments.
 Until the fund has matured, no withdrawals are allowed.

 Regularly invest in small intervals for a long time to receive the benefits of compounded interest and tax benefits.
 If the interest earned is less than ₹10,000, it’s not liable for TDS.

 With these simple ways to save on taxes, you can quickly rise up the financial ladder!
 Fixed deposits are a great way to let idle savings bloom into a lucrative investment.
-Looking for the best interest rates on fixed deposits?
-Hurry and head over to Bajaj Markets to start investing today!
+Looking for the best interest rates and regular payouts on fixed deposits?
+Hurry up and head over to Bajaj Markets to start investing today!